Kelly Ripa Sports A Thick Mustache In New Instagram Share

 Next to Tom stood Ryan, who also wore an oversized mustache.
 The television and radio personality rocked the facial hair in the image.
 It appeared to work with the scruff he has on the bottom of his chin and made Ryan look older than his 45 years.

-Ryan wore a black shirt and atop it, a blue blazer for this morning’s show, where Tom shared a guest spot alongside Elaine Welteroth from Project Runway.
+Ryan wore a black shirt and a blue blazer for this morning’s show, where Tom shared a guest spot alongside Elaine Welteroth from Project Runway.

 Fans loved the fun image where the hosts paid tribute to one of the most memorable facets of Tom’s overall look.
 They posted their thoughts to the comments section of the Instagram share.